 This post is part of the Scented History of the Plague series.
 If you are not familiar with the history of the plague in Europe, you may want to pop over to our primer first or learn about why miasma was important to the Black Death.
 In today’s post, we will be discussing the deliciously smelly ways that people tried to thwart the plague through the use of aromatics.

-- Part V: The Sketchy History of Thieves’ Oil
+- Part I: The Scented History of the Plague: A Primer

 Perfumed Plague Preservatives

 A popular 20th-century interpretation of the nursery rhyme Ring-Around-The-Rosie is that it is about the Black Death.
 The provenance of the song only goes back to the 18th century so who can say for sure, but the inclusion of the line, “pocket full of posey” helps support the case, as its the only line that directly references the custom of plague preservatives.

 A plague preservative was a non-medical prophylactic to ward off the plague.
 Essentially anything one was wearing or doing to avoid catching ill.
 There were many amulets, magic ribbons, and special prayers that fall into this category but the overwhelming majority of plague preservatives were aromatic due to the prevalence of Miasma Theory.
 If malodour could carry pestilence the only solution, particularly for the wealthy, would be to counter them with pleasant smells.
 As the fear of infection grew people sought to be constantly surrounded by a perfumed force field.